Introduction to GRE Reading Comprehension

 In addition you also have something called the cause.
 A cause is anything that’s a reason behind any phenomenon or an event so if we’re talking about gamma rays, a cause may be the thing that causes this.
 That is the reason behind that particular phenomena.

 They also have an effect of cause, something that is the result or the output of an event so of course don’t assume that just because there’s a cause in a passage you may have an effect.
 These may appear in different ways.
-We’ll look at examples to show you what I mean.
+We’ll look at some reading comprehension examples to show you what I mean.

 And of course there’s something called a mechanism.
 You don’t have to worry about the terminology but this just refers to a description of a phenomenon or an event.
 So not only do you get a cause like ‘x happened because of this’ or in effect ‘due to x something happened’, you may also have the mechanism of x.
 You may get an idea of how x takes place, how it happens and all of the stages or steps involved – that would be the mechanism.